Ranking Edges by their Impact on the Spectral Complexity of Information Diffusion over Networks: Background information

+We note that in the classical interpretation of diffusion, if a particle is first observed at node $i$ and later observed at node $j$, then it is believed to have taken some well-defined (although possibly unknown) path from $i$ to $j$.
+In contrast, the quantum transport of a quantum particle that is emitted at node $i$ is considered to be de-localized (i.e., exists across all paths) until it is later detected at node $j$.
+In either case, one can interpret a vector ${{\bf x}} (t) $ to be an \emph{information field} at timescale $t\ge 0$ for information dynamics that are initialized with an initial field ${{\bf x}} (0) = \sum_{i=1}^N p_i{{\bf e}_i}$, where $p_i$ is the probability that information is ``seeded'' at node $i$ and ${{\bf e}_i}$ is a unit vector in which all entries are zeros except for the $i$th entry, which is a one.
+We assume $\sum_i p_i=1$.
+Each entry $[\rho_\beta( L)]_{ij}$ gives the probability of transport of information quanta from node $i$ to $j$ at timescale $\beta$.
+Moreover, each eigenspace-restricted transport operator $s_k {({\bf u}^{(k)})^T({\bf u}^{(k)})}$ defines a $k$th \emph{information stream} over which an information quanta can be transported.
+By construction, $\text{Trace}(\rho_\beta( L)) = \sum_k s_k = 1$ so that each $s_k$ defines the probability of transport along the $k$th information stream at timescale $\beta$.
 For both classical and quantum diffusion it is natural to examine whether transport is localized onto a small set of information streams (i.e., a few eigenmodes) or whether it is dispersed across many information streams (i.e., many eigenmodes).
 Such an inquiry is said to examine the \emph{spectral complexity} of information diffusion.
 Here, we focus on classical diffusion according to Eq.~\eqref{eq:heat} but seek to utilize the toolset of quantum information theory to measure the spectral complexity of information diffusion, and we will later use it to measure the importance (i.e., centrality) of edges.
 To this end, we quantify the spectral complexity of information diffusion using von Neumann entropy (VNE).
 VNE was introduced by John von Neumann as a measure for quantum information \cite{neumann2013mathematische} and can quantify, for example, the departure of a quantum-mechanical system from its pure state.
 Applications include using VNE to identify entangled spin-orbital bound states \cite{you2012orbitals}, examining non-equilibrium thermodynamics of bosons \cite{mendes2020bosons}, and developing complementary analyses for quantum phenomena \cite{holik2015natural}.
 Due to its widespread applicability and inherent ability to capture uncertainty for entangled quantum states, VNE has become a cornerstone for modern quantum information theory \cite{wilde2013quantum}.

 Recently, this formalism was extended to study structural information for graphs \cite{braunstein2006laplacian,de2015structural,li2018network}, although its more reliable generalization that preserves the sub-additivity property of VNE, was proposed later in \cite{de2016spectral} and further developed in \cite{ghavasieh2020statistical}.
 (See \cite{ghavasieh2022statistical} for a review).
 Applications have included the study of global trade networks \cite{de2015structural} and the functional connectivity of brain networks \cite{nicolini2019brain,benigni2021persistence}.
 We will utilize the sub-additive-preserving definition of VNE to develop an entropy-based centrality measure for edges in graphs.